rabwill/short-trey-instructions/instructions.md

  In this step, take a moment to examine these files.

  In **appPackage/apiSpecificationFile/trey-definition.json**, you'll find the general description of the application.
 This includes the server URL; Agents Toolkit will create a [developer tunnel](https://learn.microsoft.com/azure/developer/dev-tunnels/) to expose your local API on the Internet, and replace the token `"${{OPENAPI_SERVER_URL}}` with the public URL.
-It then goes on to describe every resource path, verb, and paremeter in the API.
+It then goes on to describe every resource path, verb, and parameter in the API.
 Notice the detailed descriptions; these are important to help Copilot understand how the API is to be used.
  ```
  {
   "openapi": "3.0.1",